cgre-aachen/pynoddy/README.md

 1. Create a sedimentary pile with defined thicknesses for multiple formations
 2. Add a folding event (for example simple sinoidal folding, but complex methods are possible!)
-3. Add an unconformity and, above it, a new sedimentary pile
+3. Add an unconformity and, above it, a new stratigraphy
 4. Finally, add a sequence of late faults affecting the entire system.

 The result could look something like this: